dapphub/dmap-legacy3/docs/README.md

 `DMap`s are constructed by the `DMapFactory` object, which also logs build events.

-Finally, `DMapDapp` is a contract with a normal ABI, compatible with Solidity.
+`DMapDapp` is a contract with a normal ABI, compatible with Solidity.
 It has some utility methods for reading `DMap`s and working with a small selection of standard DMap controller contracts called `ControlPanel`s.

 `DMap`s are simple to statically analyze; `isDMap` and `getOwner` utility functions are implemented with `GETCODE` and some mask/compares.